vuejs/docs/src/guide/conditional.md

 # Conditional Rendering

-<div class="vueschool"><a href="https://vueschool.io/lessons/vuejs-conditionals?friend=vuejs" target="_blank" rel="sponsored noopener" title="Learn how conditional rendering works with Vue School">Learn how conditional rendering works with a free lesson on Vue School</a></div>

 ## `v-if`

 The directive `v-if` is used to conditionally render a block.
 The block will only be rendered if the directive's expression returns a truthy value.